WinterBoii/JkpgCity-Project/LOOK AT ME FOR INSTRUCTIONS.md

    - Under `Quick Links` take `Add New server`
    - Name: enter a server name of your choice
 At the top go `Connection`
-   - Host name/adress: paste your IP address from step `3`
+   - Host name/adress: paste your IP address from step `3.`
    - Username: `postgres`
    - Password: `admin`
 Save and you done!
-If error contact your collegeagues! if not error:
+If error contact your colleagues! if not error:
    - `sever` -> `Database` -> `postgres` -> `Schemas` -> `public` -> `Tables`
-Run the backend and go back to pgadmin and refresh your `Tables`.
+Atm you have no tables.

 6. Go to `localhost:3001/setup` to insert data into the database.

+7. Go back to pgadmin and refresh your `Tables`.

-7. Your good to roll, go back to your room and start coding.
+8. Your good to roll, go back to your room and start coding.